-- A running instance of Red Hat OpenShift Container Platform 3.11 or OpenShift Dedicated 3.11. - The user is logged in to the OpenShift instance (using, for example, oc login).
+- You must have a running instance of Red Hat OpenShift Container Platform 3.11 or OpenShift Dedicated 3.11. - The OpenShift Origin Client Tools 3.11, oc, is in the path.
+See Section 2.1, "Downloading the Red Hat OpenShift Origin Client Tools". - You must be logged in to the OpenShift instance using the following command: